Curators manage artefacts or works of art with the aim of engaging with audiences and bringing collections to life

 Curators will often have qualifications in their area of expertise in mind for your curating work, it's useful to have a relevant qualification.
 For example, curators of ancient Greek or Roman artefacts is likely to have a degree in a relevant field, such as classical studies, ancient history or archaeology.

-A good honours degree is generally the minimum academic entry requirement and a pre-entry postgraduate qualification is usually required - either a PhD in your specialism, or a Masters or diploma in museum and/or gallery studies.
+A good honours degree is generally the minimum academic entry requirement, and a pre-entry postgraduate qualification is also usually required - either a PhD in your specialism, or a Masters or diploma in museum and/or gallery studies.
 Search postgraduates courses in museum studies.